dockstore/dockstore-documentation/docs/getting-started/github-apps/migrating-tools-to-github-apps.rst

 If you're familiar with the process of :doc:`migrating your existing workflows to use GitHub Apps <migrating-workflows-to-github-apps>`, note that the migration process for tools is different because of these fundamental differences between existing tools and GitHub App tools.
 The migration process for tools will not convert your existing tool into a GitHub App tool.
-Instead, you will be creating a new GitHub App tool, then deleting your existing tool.
+Instead, you will be creating a new GitHub App tool, then either deleting your existing tool or providing a link to your new GitHub App tool from your old tool.
+You may wish to consider the the latter if you have users that have bookmarked it or if you have papers that link to the old tool.

 GitHub App Installation
 -----------------------